jay6623/text-encryption-/README.md

 - Simple Encryption/Hashing Tool

-This project provides a simple security tool that allows users to either hash text using SHA-256 or encrypt/decrypt text using AES-256.
+It is a simple security tool that hashes text using SHA-256 or encrypts/decrypts text using AES-256

 - Features

-* SHA-256 Hashing: Hashes the input text using the SHA-256 algorithm.
+* SHA-256 Hashing: It hashes the input text using the SHA-256.

-*AES-256 Encryption/Decryption:
+* AES-256 Encryption/Decryption:

 * Generates a 256-bit AES key.

 * Encrypts input text using AES in CBC mode.

-* Decrypts the encrypted text back to its original form.
+* Decrypts the encrypted text to its original form.

 - How to Use

 1. Setup Environment

-Make sure Python is installed and install the required cryptography library:
+Install python and install the required cryptography library:

-pip install cryptography
+$  pip install cryptography

-2. Run the Program
+2. Execution of the Program

 python encryption_tool.py

-When the program runs, you will be presented with two options:
+When executed, the program displays two choices:

-SHA-256 Hashing
+1) SHA-256 Hashing(hash)

-AES Encryption and Decryption
+2) AES Encryption and Decryption (encrypt / decrypt)

-Choose an option and follow the prompts to see the results.
+Choose an option and then follow the instructions to see the results.

-Limitations
+- Limitations

-This tool is for educational purposes only and should not be used for securing sensitive data without additional security considerations.
+This tool is constructed for learning purposes and should not be utilized to encrypt sensitive information.

-The AES key is randomly generated during execution and is not stored.
+AES key is generated and not kept on hand when run.

-Using a fixed IV (Initialization Vector) in AES encryption can lead to security vulnerabilities.
+There can be a problem with a fixed IV (Initialization Vector) in AES encryption.

-Ethical Considerations
+- Ethical Implications

-This tool is intended for learning security concepts and understanding personal data protection methods.
-It should not be used for malicious purposes such as bypassing encryption or unauthorized access to protected information.
+The tool is meant for the purposes of educational security principle learning and personal data protection technique learning.
+It should never be employed in criminal usage such as circumventing encryption or accessing protected data without permission.

-📜 License
+- License

-This project is open-source and can be modified and distributed under the terms of the selected license.
+This is an open-source project and can be redistributed and adapted under the terms of the selected license.